About Hall County

 How can I search for someone recently arrested in Hall County, Georgia?

 To search for someone recently arrested in Hall County, Georgia, you can use the inmate lookup tool provided by the Hall County Sheriff's Office.
-The this county Jail, located at 1700 Barber Road, Gainesville, GA, maintains an online inmate search portal where you can find information about current detainees.
+The local Jail, located at 1700 Barber Road, Gainesville, GA, maintains an online inmate search portal where you can find information about current detainees.
 You can access this tool through the Hall County Sheriff's Office website, which provides details such as booking dates, charges, and bond information.

 Mugshots or booking photos in Hall County, Georgia, are available through the Hall County Sheriff's Office.
 You can visit their website to access the online inmate search tool, which includes booking photos of individuals currently detained.
 For older records or additional information, you may need to contact the Sheriff's Office directly at their administrative office on 2859 Browns Bridge Road, Gainesville, GA.